"It is a privilege to guide

 We Invite You to Read 30 Stories in 30 Days

-As part of our National Donate Life Month celebration and observance, we shared a story a day throughout April as part of our month-long 30 Stories in 30 Days Campaign.
+As part of our 2014 National Donate Life Month celebration and observance, we shared a donation story a day throughout April as part of our month-long 30 Stories in 30 Days Campaign.
 These moving stories feature donor families, transplant recipients, living donors and other Advocates for Hope volunteers who have been touched by the lifesaving gifts provided through organ and tissue donation.
 We invite you to visit the Gift of Hope Blog to read these touching stories of hope and life and share them with friends and family.

 Record Performance for Gift of Hope in 2013